Radr443/FetchingBoot/README.md

 The script retrieves UEFI firmware boot entries using the command bcdedit /enum firmware.
 These entries describe the various boot options and configurations stored in the system firmware, which are critical in understanding the boot process.

-You will want to scan this for unwanted entrys or unkown vendors
+You will want to scan this for unwanted entries or unkown vendors
 --------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------